-Brushing your dog regularly not only keeps his coat looking good, it helps release dead hair, cuts down on excess shedding, removes mats, and distributes the natural oils in the skin to keep your dog healthy.
+Brushing your dog regularly not only keeps his coat looking good, it helps release dead hair, help you manage dog shedding season, removes mats, and distributes the natural oils in the skin to keep your dog healthy.

 To make brushing safe and comfortable, teach your dog the stand command.
 This tells him that he needs to stand in one place until you say otherwise.
 Ask your trainer or grab a book with how-to instructions for stand.

 Now it’s time to gather your supplies so that you won’t have to go looking for them in the middle of the grooming process.
 Depending on your dog’s coat, you will need the following: